 The Pacific Fishery Management Council (PFMC) is one of eight regional fishery management councils established by the MSFCMA.
 Under the MSFCMA, the federal government has jurisdiction to manage fisheries in the Exclusive Economic Zone (EEZ), which extends from the outer boundary of state waters (3 nautical miles [NM] from shore) to a distance of 200 NM from shore.
 With jurisdiction over the 822,817 km2 (317,690 square miles) of EEZ off Washington, Oregon and California, the PFMC manages fisheries for approximately 120 species, including salmon, groundfish, coastal pelagic species (sardines, anchovies, and mackerel), and highly migratory species (tunas, sharks, and swordfish).
-The PFMC is also active in international fishery management organizations that manage fish stocks that migrate through the PFMC's area of jurisdiction, including the International Pacific Halibut Commission, the Western and Central Pacific Fisheries Commission (for albacore tuna and other highly migratory species) (PFMC 2018).
+The PFMC is also active in international fishery management organizations that manage fish stocks that migrate through the PFMC's area of jurisdiction, including the International Pacific Halibut Commission, the Western and Central Pacific Fisheries Commission (for albacore tuna and other highly migratory species), and the Inter-American Tropical Tuna Commission (for yellowfin tuna and other highly migratory species) (PFMC 2018).
 Management measures developed by the PFMC are recommended to the Secretary of Commerce through NMFS.
 Management measures are implemented by NMFS West Coast Regional offices and enforced by the National Oceanic and Atmospheric Administration (NOAA) Office of Law Enforcement, the 11th and 13th Coast Guard Districts, and local enforcement agencies (PFMC 2018).